TWO: BURNS(ES) AND HEDGES(ES)

 Smith (1885-1967) in 1930 and had one child; worked as a stenographer; was a Jehovah's

-Witness; died 1974 and was buried in Dayton's Woodland Cemetery
+Witness; died aged 86 in Montgomery County OH on Dec.
+5, 1974; was buried at Dayton's Woodland Cemetery

 * Elbert Spahr Burns:

-Detroit's National Bank; was living in Pontiac MI in 1930; died in Detroit in 1951; was buried in Birmingham MI
+president of Detroit's National Bank; was living in Pontiac MI in 1930; died in

 * William Jacob